-The QR factorization of an m-by-n matrix is a widely used algorithm, be it for orthogonalizing a set of vectors or for solving least squares problems with m equations and n unknowns.
-It is known to be an expensive, but very stable factorization.
+The QR factorization of an m-by-n matrix is a widely used algorithm, be it for orthogonalizing a set of vectors or for solving least squares problems with m equations and n unknowns, where $m \geq n$.
+It is known to be an expensive $mn^2 + 1/3n^3 + O(n^2)$, but very stable factorization.
 It is thus crucial to optimize its performance.
-The algorithm decomposes a m-by-n matrix A into two matrices Q and R such that A = QR, where Q is a m-by-m orthogonal matrix, while the m-by-n matrix R is upper triangular.
+The algorithm decomposes an m-by-n matrix A into two matrices Q and R such that A = QR, where Q is an m-by-m orthogonal matrix, while the m-by-n matrix R is upper triangular.

-The QR factorization is obtained by applying a sequence of m-by-m unitary orthogonal transformations on the input matrix A.

-An unitary transformation U_i introduces some zeros below the diagonal in the current updated matrix.
+The QR factorization is obtained by applying a sequence of m-by-m unitary orthogonal transformations on the input matrix A. An unitary transformation U_i introduces some zeros below the diagonal in the current updated matrix.
 The two basic transformations are Givens rotations and Householder reflections.
 A Givens rotation introduces a single zero while a Householder reflection zeroes out every element below the diagonal.
 Using Givens rotations, disjoint pairs of rows can be processed concurrently.
 Householder reflections, though not displaying the same parallelism, are less computationally expensive.

-Tree based algorithms intent to benefit from both methods.
+Tree-based algorithms intent to benefit from both methods.
 Householder transformations are applied on local domains, or tiles, before getting eliminated two-by-two in a Givens-like approach.
 Communication Avoiding QR (CAQR) [3] belongs to this category, and organizes the computations so as to match the lower bounds on communication introduced in [4].

-After min(m, n) transformations, the resulting R factor is stored in place in the upper triangular part of matrix A while the matrix Q is assumed to be implicitly stored in the lower triangular part using the compact YTY^T representation for Householder reflections [9].
+After min(m,n) transformations, the resulting R factor is stored in place in the upper triangular part of matrix A while the matrix Q is assumed to be implicitly stored in the lower triangular part using the compact WY representation for Householder reflections [10].
 If needed, Q can be retrieved at the cost of extra computations by computing $Q = I - YTY^T$.